xtompie/flux/README.md

 Next each input is called.
 Input generates a entry of type string.
-Each generated entry is individually nad immediately passed to filters.
+Each generated entry is individually and immediately passed to filters.
-An example input can be an generator that generates an entry from each line of file.
+An example input can be a generator that generates an entry from each line of file.
 See: [Input](https://github.com/xtompie/flux/blob/master/src/Core/Input.php)

 ### Filter

 Entry is passed into each filter.
 Filter can modify the entry.
-Filter can return null then the entry will not further processed
+Filter can return null then the entry will not be further processed.
 See: [Filter](https://github.com/xtompie/flux/blob/master/src/Core/Filter.php)

 ### Output